 Added by HispanicPro on November 14, 2013 at 1:27pm — No Comments

 When I was chosen to be in Goldman Sachs's first Philadelphia cohort of their 10,000 Small Businesses Program I was cynical about the peer learning component.
 I figured this was just something to which I had to pay lip service.
 Sure, I can collaborate with the best of them; I can be a team player, but frankly, I was just interested in building my business.
-What I really…Continue
+What I…Continue

 Added by HispanicPro on November 12, 2013 at 11:44am — No Comments